 At the end of December 31, 1975, the Minister of Education and Culture reviewed UGS and determined it would become a public university on March 11, 1976.

 Furthermore, UGS would be combined with Solo’s other public and private universities to form a single public university.
 These universities are the Teacher Training and Education Institute, Sports Specialised College, Niaga Negeri Administration Academy integrated into Niaga Negeri Administration Academy in Yogyakarta, Joint University of Surakarta, and Faculty of Medicine P. T. P. N. Veteran.
 The combined university had nine faculties, namely Faculty of Education, Faculty of Teacher Training, Faculty of Cultural Literature, Faculty of Social and Politics, Faculty of Law, Faculty of Economy, Faculty of Medicine, Faculty of Agriculture, and Faculty of Engineering.

 Finally, on March 11, 1976, Universitas Negeri Surakarta Sebelas Maret was legally established after all preparations had been completed.
 Since 1977, UNS has had its main integrated campus in Kentingan, Jebres, Surakarta, which has approximately 60 hectares obtained from the Mayor of Surakarta via the Mayor’s Decree on October 18, 1976, numbered 238/Kep/T3/1976.
-In the course of time, the name and abbreviation Universitas Negeri Surakarta Sebelas Maret (UNS Sebelas Maret) was changed to Universitas Sebelas Maret in 1982 (UNS).
-The name change and abbreviation were officially announced by The Decree of Republic Indonesia’s President No. 55 Year 1982.
+At the later time, the name and abbreviation Universitas Negeri Surakarta Sebelas Maret (UNS Sebelas Maret) was changed to Universitas Sebelas Maret in 1982 (UNS).
+The name change and abbreviation were officially announced by The Decree of President of the Republic of Indonesia No. 55 Year 1982.